Top 5 Library Story Times on the Main Line

 A regular storytime program for children held every Wednesday and Friday morning at the Narberth Library.
 Sessions run 30 minutes starting at 11am.

-The Haverford Township Free Library's dedicated Toddler Storytime is designed for children ages 1–3 and their caregivers.
-Sessions pair picture books with songs and movement games specifically calibrated to the 18-month–3-year developmental window — think short books, high repetition, and lots of physical engagement.
-Registration is encouraged (so the library can keep you updated on schedule changes), but the program itself is free.
+The Haverford Township Free Library's dedicated Toddler Storytime is designed for children ages 1โ3 and their caregivers.
+Sessions pair picture books with songs and movement games calibrated to the 18-month to 3-year developmental window.
+Short books, high repetition, lots of physical engagement.
+Registration is encouraged (so the library can update you on schedule changes), but the program itself is free.

 Toddler Storytime